gyliu513/langX101/langgraph/add-message/README.md

-# LangGraph Custom Workflow Demo
+# LangGraph Add Message Demo

-This is a simple demonstration of using LangGraph to create a custom workflow for joke generation using OpenAI.
+This is a demonstration of using LangGraph's message handling capabilities with OpenAI.

 ## Setup